sumanbhattarai/JAVA/OOP/Packages/ReadMe.md

 # Package

+- A java package is a group of similar types of classes, interfaces and sub-packages.

 - Are containers for class

 - Package allows you to create a class named ABC , which you can store in your own package without concern that it will collide with some other class named ABC stored elsewhere.